YaoAnbang/YaoAnbang.github.io/_pages/about.md

 Awards
 =====
++ 4 Intel China Quarterly Awards in 2017~2019.

-+ Intel Global Inventor 2018, 1 out of ~10000 Employees of Intel China
++ Intel Global Inventor 2018, 1 out of ~8000 Employees of Intel China
 + Intel China Employee of the Year Award 2017
-+ Intel China Award 2017, Highest Team Award of Intel China
++ Intel China Award 2017, the Highest Annual Team Award of Intel China
-+ Top Inventor of 2017, 1 out of over 700 Research Scientists across Intel Labs Globally
++ Top Inventor of 2017, 1 out of over 700 Research Scientists of Intel Labs
-+ Intel i360 Design Hero Award 2017, Highest Business Award of Intel IOTG Asian Region
++ Intel i360 Design Hero Award 2017, the Highest Business Award of Intel IoTG Asian Region
-+ Intel China Award 2016, Highest Team Award of Intel China
++ Intel China Award 2016, the Highest Annual Team Award of Intel China
-+ Intel Labs Academy Award 2016 (a.k.a Gordy Award,***戈登·摩尔奖***), Highest Annual Research Award across Intel Labs Globally
++ Intel Labs Academy Award 2016 (a.k.a Gordy Award,***戈登·摩尔奖***), the Highest Annual Research Award
-+ Intel Labs Academy Award 2015 (a.k.a Gordy Award,***戈登·摩尔奖***), Highest Annual Research Award across Intel Labs Globally
++ Intel Labs Academy Award 2015 (a.k.a Gordy Award,***戈登·摩尔奖***), the Highest Annual Research Award
-+ Intel Labs Academy Award 2014 (a.k.a Gordy Award,***戈登·摩尔奖***), Highest Annual Research Award across Intel Labs Globally
++ Intel Labs Academy Award 2014 (a.k.a Gordy Award,***戈登·摩尔奖***), the Highest Annual Research Award
-+ Tsinghua-JiangZhen Scholarship 2009, Highest Scholarship of School of Information Science and Technology, Tsinghua University
++ Tsinghua-JiangZhen Scholarship 2009, the Highest Scholarship of School of Information Science and Technology, Tsinghua University
-+ Tsinghua-Toshiba Scholarship 2008, First Class.
++ Tsinghua-Toshiba Scholarship 2008, First Class
 + Tsinghua-AHaiFa Scholarship 2005, First Class